kjhealy/kieranhealy.hugo/content/blog/confessors-in-harmony/index.markdown

 image: phalanstere.jpg
 ---

 [Charles Fourier](https://en.wikipedia.org/wiki/Charles_Fourier) was an early socialist utopian, part of the French tradition of thinkers who came up with various schemes for the complete reorganization of society on more rational grounds, and whose views now read to us as an unstable admixture of obviously sensible notions, delusional crankery, and things that seem to encapsulate both of those elements at once in a way that brings out the weirder aspects of our own dominant forms of social organization.
 Fourierist communities, known in as [phalansteries](https://en.wikipedia.org/wiki/Phalanstère), got off the ground in several countries, including a few in the United States.
-The basic social unit he had in mind was called a _phalanx_; in his mind it would consist of 1,620 people, because of course there are 810 types of personality and you need two of each kind.
+The basic social unit he had in mind was called a _phalanx_; in his mind, this would consist of 1,620 people, because of course there are 810 types of personality and you need two of each kind.
 A phalanstery is thus the large housing complex that houses a phalanx.
 [Horace Greeley](https://en.wikipedia.org/wiki/Horace_Greeley) founded a couple, including the Sylvania Colony in Pennsylvania that eventually became the town of [Greeley, PA](https://en.wikipedia.org/wiki/Greeley,_Pennsylvania).

 {{% figure src="phalanstere.jpg" alt="A diagram of an ideal phalanstery." caption="A phalanstery." %}}